Multi-Specialty Recruitment Assessment

 Example topic: Respiratory

-A 55-year-old male visits your clinic requesting assistance to stop smoking.
-He has a history of smoking 20 cigarettes daily for the last 30 years and has made multiple unsuccessful attempts to quit, typically relapsing within a few weeks.
-His medical history includes hypertension and COPD, for which he is taking antihypertensive medications and uses an inhaler.
-He is keen to quit smoking but is uncertain about the most effective method.
-What is the best management option for this patient?
+A 55-year-old man presents to your clinic seeking help to quit smoking.
+He has been smoking 20 cigarettes per day for the past 30 years.
+He has tried to quit several times in the past but has always relapsed within a few weeks.
+His past medical history includes hypertension and chronic obstructive pulmonary disease (COPD).
+He is currently on antihypertensive medications and uses an inhaler for his COPD.
+He is motivated to quit but is unsure about the best approach to take.
+What would be the most appropriate management option for this patient?

 1.